 - Did the message communicated provide the proper level of information with instructions on where to find additional information?

 - Were employees able to respond with two-way communication?

 - How long did it take to trigger the business continuity plan?

 - Was the designated skeleton crew able to keep operations going?

-Of course, there would be dozens of additional questions as these are just a guide, but be sure to include opinions and experiences of employees.
+Of course, there would be dozens of additional questions as these are just a guide, but be sure to include the opinions and experiences of employees.
 Their perception of how well the drill was orchestrated is as important as the actual results.
-The goal is not only to protect the employees, but to give them peace of mind that in virtually any situation, their company has their backs.
+The goal is not only to protect the employees but to give them peace of mind that in virtually any situation, their company has their backs.
 Their perception is their reality and should be taken seriously.

 Even though you may have designed the ideal emergency and business continuity plans, we all know things can change.
 In addition to changes in personnel, locations, and perceived threats, technology advancements may alter how the plan is executed.
 Communication channels, for instance, seem to evolve rapidly in this mobile culture.
 As the culture shifts in how we communicate, the plan should include the newer channels as they become more popular and widely used.

 By bringing people together at least annually to review the current plan, to evaluate alternative available technologies, and to assess potential new threats, your organization will be better prepared for any situation.
 Planning is never a one-time event.
 It is ongoing and always has room for improvement.
 Be sure you have business continuity management processes in place to keep it at the forefront of your annual planning.